-Genevieve Capstaff, for whatever reason, had decided to see if anyone in the MVCC group was having an affair so she had departed the meeting 40 minutes before everyone else and moved her station wagon to a dimly lit of the parking lot to wait and watch.
-Dianne, being the last of the group to depart became the subject of Capstaff’s private moving surveillance.
+Genevieve Capstaff, for whatever reason, had decided to see if anyone in the MVCC group was having an affair, so she had departed the meeting 40 minutes before everyone else and moved her station wagon to a dimly lit area of the parking lot to wait and watch.
+Dianne, being the last of the group to depart, became the subject of Capstaff’s private moving surveillance.
 When Capstaff last saw Dianne’s car, she was less than 100 yards from the Masters’ residence.

 Realizing that Dianne wasn’t simply hiding out somewhere in fear, boyfriend Jim finally came forward and began talking about things Dianne had told him; such as the night, following one of their arguments that Alan had told Dianne she would be meeting with her parents, both by now deceased, very soon.
 According to Jim, that particular incident had shaken Dianne more than anything else Alan had said to her.